springernature/vpat/nature.md

 </ul>
 <em>Revised Section 508 - does not apply</em>
 </td>
-<td>Supports</td>
+<td>Partially Supports</td>
-<td>All parts of this product are responsive.
-Content can be presented without loss of information or functionality, and without requiring scrolling in two dimensions, except where necessary.
+<td>Most parts of this product are responsive.
+Most content can be presented without loss of information or functionality, and without requiring scrolling in two dimensions, except where necessary.
+<br><br>
 Examples of necessary exclusions that are permitted under the guidelines include the display of large tables or figures - in these cases we provide an additional "full screen" view so that more data can be visible at once.
 <br><br>
+The "View all journals" link in this product's header is not available when content has reflowed.
+We are actively working to repair this problem.
+<br><br>
-Third party scripts (e.g. advertising, customer services widgets) may inject content that fails to meet this criterion.
-When we become aware of deficiencies, we immediately take steps to request repairs from third party vendors.
+Third-party scripts (e.g. advertising, customer services widgets) may inject content that fails to meet this criterion.
+When we become aware of deficiencies, we immediately take steps to request repairs from third-party vendors.
 </td>
 </tr>
 <tr id="non-text-contrast" valign="top">